-Cub Scout Fire Bowl - We kick-off your stay here on the first night.
-Then on your last night you have the opportunity to say "so long" at our closing campfire, starring--The Campers!
+Boy Scout Fire Bowl - We kick-off your stay here on the first night.
+Then on your last night you can say, "so long" at our closing campfire, starring--The Campers!

 Human Foosball Arena - Challenge another village, or break yours into teams and see what it's like to play a game usually reserved for 6 inch little wooden guys stuck on poles.